Vietnam.vn - Nền tảng quảng bá Việt Nam

 For gym goers, eating enough protein will help muscles grow and develop.
 Similarly, a diet lacking in protein will cause muscles to shrink.

-The reason is that when there is a lack of protein to function, the body will mobilize the available protein in the muscles.
-This mechanism causes a protein-deficient diet in athletes to cause muscles to shrink.
+The reason is because when there is a lack of protein to function, the body will mobilize the available protein in the muscles.
+It is this mechanism that causes a protein-deficient diet in athletes to cause muscles to shrink.

 Weakness and fatigue